 SECTION 8 Part D Vaccines.
-What you pay for depends on how and where you get the Asking us to pay our share of a bill you have received for covered a bill you have received for covered and the services or drugs SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs 130 SECTION 2 How to ask us to pay you back or to pay a bill you have received .132 SECTION 3 We will consider your request for payment and say yes or no .133 CHAPTER 8: Y our rights and responsibilities 134 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of th plan SECTION 2 You have some responsibilities as a member of the plan .142 What to do if you have a problem or complaint (coverage decision peals, complaints) SECTION 1 Introduction SECTION 2 Where to get more information and personalized assistance .146 SECTION 3 To deal with your problem, which process should you use? .147 SECTION 4 A guide to the basics of coverage decisions and appeals .148 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of coverage decision SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or mak appeal SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doct discharging you too soon SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon 173 SECTION 9 Taking your appeal to Level 3 and beyond .179 SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns .181 CHAPTER 10: Ending your membership in the plan 185 SECTION 1 Introduction to ending your membership in our plan .186 SECTION 2 When can you end your membership in our plan? .186
+What you pay for depends on how and where you get the 126 sking us to pay our share of a bill you have received for covere edical services or drugs SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs 130 SECTION 2 How to ask us to pay you back or to pay a bill you have received 132 SECTION 3 We will consider your request for payment and say yes or no 133 CHAPTER 8: Y our rights and responsibilities 134 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan SECTION 2 You have some responsibilities as a member of the plan 142 Vhat to do if you have a problem or complaint (coverage decision opeals, complaints) SECTION 1 Introduction 146 SECTION 2 Where to get more information and personalized assistance 146 SECTION 3 To deal with your problem, which process should you use?
+147 SECTION 4 A guide to the basics of coverage decisions and appeals 148 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal coverage decision SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or mak appeal SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doc discharging you too soon SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon 173 SECTION 9 Taking your appeal to Level 3 and beyond 179 SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns 181 CHAPTER 10: Ending your membership in the plan 185 SECTION 1 Introduction to ending your membership in our plan 186 SECTION 2 When can you end your membership in our plan?
+186

 SECTION 3 How do you end your membership in our plan?
-188 SECTION 4 Until your membership ends, you must keep getting your medical service drugs through our plan SECTION 5 HAP Senior Plus Option 2 must end your membership in the plan in certa situations.
-CHAPTER 11: Legal notices 192 SECTION 1 Notice about governing law 193 SECTION 2 Notice about nondiscrimination 193 SECTION 3 Notice about Medicare Secondary Payer subrogation rights 193 SECTION 4 Notice about third party liability 193 SECTION 5 Notice about member non-liability 194 CHAPTER 12: Definitions of important words 195
+188 SECTION 4 Until your membership ends, you must keep getting your medical services drugs through our plan SECTION 5 HAP MSUHC Medicare must end your membership in the plan in certain situations 189 CHAPTER 11: Legal notices .192 SECTION 1 Notice about governing law 193 SECTION 2 Notice about nondiscrimination 193 SECTION 3 Notice about Medicare Secondary Payer subrogation rights 193 SECTION 4 Notice about third party liability 193 SECTION 5 Notice about member non-liability 194 CHAPTER 12: Definitions of important words .195